WHO Syria boss accused of corruption, fraud, abuse, AP finds

 The evening’s agenda featured remarks by the Syrian minister of health, followed by a reception and nearly two hours of live music.
 WHO documents show while the event was called to celebrate WHO’s designation of 2021 as the Year of Health and Care Worker, the evening was devoted to Magtymova, not health workers.
 The cost, according to a spreadsheet: more than $11,000.

 Like many other U.N. expatriate staff in Syria, Magtymova lived at Damascus’ ornately decorated Four Seasons hotel.
-But unlike other staffers, she chose to stay in a spacious, multiroom suite with two washrooms and a panoramic view of the city.
+But unlike other staffers, she chose to stay in a spacious, multi-room suite with two washrooms and a panoramic view of the city.
 U.N. documents suggest she stayed in the suite from October 2020 to this past May at a discounted cost of about $450 per night, more than four times the price of rooms occupied by other U.N. staff.
 A hotel staffer said such suites normally cost about $940 a night.

 The hotel was sanctioned by the U.S. and U.K. because of its owner’s role in financing the regime of Bashar Assad; the U.N. is estimated to have spent $70 million there since 2014.